DustyQuince/ea-static/biophotoreactor.md

 ---
 title: Bio-Photoreactor
 sections:
-  - section_id: hero
+  - section_id: biophotoreactor_features
-    type: section_hero
+    type: section_features
-    image: /images/biotech/bpr-main.jpg
-    image_alt: bpr_200
+    background: white
     title: Light the way forward.
-    content: >-
+    subtitle: >-
       For as long as we can remember, light has been about what we can see with it.
 But as biotech and synthetic chemistry become more mature, we're asking new questions about light.
 What can we do with it?
 What can we make with it?
-Photo-catalysis opens up whole new classes of scientific synthesis and discovery, but getting the experimental conditions just right is no easy task, especially when there are living cells involved.
+Photocatalysis opens up whole new classes of scientific synthesis and discovery, but getting the experimental conditions just right is no easy task, especially when there are living cells involved.
       That's where we come in.
-  - section_id: biophotoreactor_features
-    type: section_features
-    background: grey
     features:
+      - title: Our Biophotoreactor
+        image: /images/biotech/bpr-main.jpg
+        image_alt: bpr200
+        content: >-
+          EA's BPR200 allows the use of light to catalyze chemical reactions in living and non-living systems.
       - title: Low-heat Technology
         image: /images/biotech/specs-diagram.jpg
         image_alt: specs_diagram
         content: >-
-          The design of the device incorporates a new high efficiency heat sink, ensuring a consistent photoredox environment for all your experiments.
+          The design of the device incorporates a proprietary high efficiency heat sink that's unique to EA.
+This ensures a consistent photoredox environment for all your experiments.
       - title: Compatible with Living Cells
         image: /images/biotech/petri-dish-bpr.jpg
         image_alt: petri_dish_bpr